 All recordkeeping requirements for a special election are the same as for a primary and general election in a four-year cycle.
 Campaigns must keep detailed records and documentation for each financial transaction.

 Special election contribution card templates can be found under Templates in the Forms & Guidance section.

 Candidates for special elections must register and file disclosure statements with the New York State Board of Elections (NYS BOE).
 C-SMART can be used to generate disclosure statements for both the CFB and the NYS BOE.
 Please contact the NYS BOE for questions about their requirements and procedures at (800) 458-3453.

 The contribution limit for a special election is half the contribution limit for the standard four-year election cycle (this includes the Doing Business limit).
 If a candidate has accepted contributions over the special election limits, they must refund the excess amounts to contributors by certified or bank check from the committee’s bank account before the first disclosure statement.
 Copies of the refund checks must be submitted as part of the special election disclosure statement with the CFB.
 Contribution limits apply to all candidates, whether or not they join the Campaign Finance Program.

 Doing Business Limits

 |Mayor, Public Advocate, Comptroller||$200|

-The spending limit in a special election is the same as the standard four-year election cycle.
-If the campaign has already spent money, it will be presumed to be for the special election.
+The expenditure limit in a special election is equal to the General/Primary limit for the standard four-year election cycle.
+If the campaign has already spent money prior to the announcement of the special election, that spending will be presumed to be for the special election.

 To qualify for matching funds, candidates must meet at the requirements outlined in Chapter 6 of the Handbook.